Brainchip-Inc/akida_examples/doc/user_guide/engine.rst

 ^^^^^^^^^^^^^^

 The ``HardwareDriver`` class (whose definition is in ``infra/hardware_device.h``), is a pure virtual class that provides a means of communication with an Akida device.
-Few example implementations of subclasses are provided to communicate with the AKD1000 and AKD1500.
+Few example implementations of subclasses to communicate with the AKD1000 and AKD1500 are provided.

 The methods that need to be implemented to have a working ``HardwareDevice`` are: